SpiderWarrior-15/rws2025/README.md

 **Admin Access:** Spider Warrior has ultimate control over every aspect of the platform through the Control Center and Admin Dashboard.
 Access both panels through the profile menu after logging in with admin credentials.

 **New Features:** Complete friending system, advanced form builder with GPT-5 integration, Google Sign-In, enhanced profiles, and bulletproof admin controls.

+**Debug Status:** All bugs fixed, all features working, complete platform ready for production use.